 In the event that either object (tarpon or leader in hand) is missing from the photo, it will be rejected.
 The angler may have the opportunity to provide video evidence of the release to the board of directors for further evaluation.

-All trophy recipients may be subject to a polygraph.
+All prize recipients may be subject to a polygraph.
 Should a registered angler refuse or fail a polygraph he/she will be disqualified and forfeit his/her rights to all winnings and or awards from the tournament.
-Scheduled dates and place(s) for polygraph are TBD. - Protests
+Scheduled dates and place(s) for polygraph are TBD.

 Any angler wishing to report an infraction of the rules or any act of dishonesty or discourtesy, must do so in writing (email or snail mail) to the Suncoast Tarpon Roundup, Inc. within seven (7) days of the act.
 Additionally, a $300 deposit must also be submitted with the protest for it to be acted upon.
 In the event the protest is upheld, the deposit will be returned.
 If not upheld the deposit will be forfeited.
 Decision(s) of the Board of Directors as to the interpretation of the rules is final.